tombensve/FileEditorMavenSupport/Docs/FileEditorMavenSupport-UserGuide.md

             }
         }

-### script:pom_change_version.bsh
+### script:pom-change_version.bsh

 This script is generally useful when having multi module projects and you keep the same version for modules.
 This allows you to put the version in only the top pom.
-Do not use \<forActifactId\>...\</forArtifactId\> when using this, otherwise only one pom will be edited.
+Do not use <forActifactId>...</forArtifactId> when using this, otherwise only one pom will be edited.
+Also note that if you use this, put a <version>...</version> tag in each pom instead of just inheriting version from parent so that no later <version>...</version> gets edited instead by accident!

         /*
          * This script replaces the pom version.